hasura/graphql-engine/graphql/manual/queries/sorting.rst

 Sort query results
 ==================
 Results from your query can be sorted by using the ``order_by`` argument.
-The argument can be used to sort based on fields in nested objects too.
+The argument can be used to sort nested objects too.

 The sort order (ascending vs. descending) is set by specifying ``_asc`` or ``_desc`` after the column name in the ``order_by`` argument e.g. ``name_desc``.